 This manual is a guideline for Architects and Engineers, as well as anyone who is commissioned to design, renovate and otherwise alter buildings and related facilities for George Mason University (GMU).
 The intent is to clarify GMU procedures and standards, to indicate preferences on certain materials used in construction of our facilities, to avoid past problems, and to answer some of the miscellaneous questions that arise on building projects.
-It supplements the requirements of the Owner-Architect Agreement and should be considered a fundamental part of the Program provided for each individual project.
-Whenever the term "Architect" is used, it shall apply equally to "Engineer."
+It supplements the requirements of the Owner-Architect Agreement, Design-Build Contract, as well as the CM Contract and should be considered a fundamental part of the Program provided for each individual project.
+Whenever the term "Architect" is used, it shall apply equally to "Engineer" or "Contractor."